 The same sorts are also capable of filling a container with dense, luxuriant foliage within a single season.

-Before planting, it is very desirable to incorporate organic matter such as peat, leaf mould or well rotted compost into the soil.
-Similar material can be used as a surface mulch.
+Before planting, it may be desirable to incorporate organic matter such as peat, leaf mould or well rotted compost into the soil.
+Similar material can be used as a surface mulch but not for re-filling the planting hole.
 After removing the pot, position the plant with about one inch of soil covering the original root-ball and firm the soil around it.

 A light topdressing of general fertiliser can be applied thinly over the soil surface in spring and again during summer, avoiding contact with the foliage.
 Water after planting and also regularly during spring and summer while the plants are taking root.
 The foliage cannot wilt, but if the leaves are seen to be curling inwards, this is a sign that watering is urgently needed.